bytebase/bytebase.com-old/content/docs/en/use-bytebase/schema-review/create-schema-review-policy.md

 ![schema-review-create-from-environment-dashboard](/static/docs-assets/schema-review-create-from-environment-dashboard.gif)

-The `Schema Review Policy` is a 3-step creation.
+Creating the `Schema Review Policy` is a 3-step process.

 ## Step 1